 The Parish Council and Finance Council are volunteer advisory councils to the pastor.
 The Parish Council meets every first Monday of the month at 5:30 p.m.
 It is the task of the parish council to care for the physical and spiritual needs of the church, to plan for the future and to take good care of the material property of the Church.
 The parish council is the responsible body that represents the people and makes their wishes known to the pastor.
 They plan and execute every activity of the Church.
 They are elected for a term of two years with the possibility of being reelected for another term.
 Once they have completed two terms they need to wait for at least a year before they can be elected again.

 It is the task of the finance council to advise the pastor on administering the finances of the Church judiciously and responsibly.
 They prepare the budget, monitor the income and expenses regularly, and prepare and present quarterly financial report to the congregation.
 They meet once a month on the second Monday of the month.

-We have adoration every Monday to Thursday from 9:00 a.m. to 9:00 p.m.
+We have adoration every Monday from 8:30 a.m. to 6:00 p.m.
 The time of adoration is a powerful time.
 Please consider spending time in the presence of the Blessed Sacrament.
 Those of you who can make it as a family or as couple, please do so.
 Please bring along your children as well and help them cultivate a special devotion to Jesus in the Holy Eucharist.